 In addition, in frankly discussing the difference between women and men in this regard, recognition is necessary that aspects of a women’s lives can prove to more expensive than their male counterparts.
 (This situation has been called the “pink tax.”)

 A persistent misperception is that only people at the lower end of the income scale face the prospect of losing their homes if they lose their jobs.
 In reality, some higher earners are also living paycheck to paycheck.
 10 percent of individuals earning $100,000 or more a year indicate that they would immediately miss a mortgage or rental payment.

 Of course, missing one payment doesn’t mean a person will immediately be on the street.
 However, if the individual is renting, he or she is likely to face fairly immediate repercussions for missing a payment.
 A person with a home mortgage loan may have a bit more flexibility, particularly if he or she has a track record of paying on time.

 Bottom Line: Paychecks and Homelessness

-In considering the various factors mentioned here, nearly half the U.S. population arguable is at risk of facing homelessness because they live paycheck to paycheck and lack a suitable emergency fund.
-In the final analysis, the surest way to protect against homelessness if a person loses a source of income is to have an emergency fund that permits between eight to 12 mortgage or rent payments.
+In considering the various factors mentioned here, nearly half the U.S. population arguably is at risk of facing homelessness because they live paycheck to paycheck and lack a suitable emergency fund.
+In the final analysis, the surest way to protect against homelessness if a person loses a source of income is to have an emergency fund that permits between eight to 12 mortgage of rent payments.